 That’s not to say that your marketing efforts aren’t properly targeted.
 It’s just that what YOU might call a “Lead”, might only be the first step in THEIR buyer’s journey.

 Risk avoidance is human nature, and not taking action is often our default reaction.
-Reassuring your prospect over time in a non-threatening way can fill your pipeline with legitimate customers who ultimately make the decision to commit to you.
+Reassuring your prospect over time in a non-threatening way can fill your pipeline with legitimate parents and students who ultimately make the decision to commit to your school.

 If only there was a way to systematize the process.
 A way to automatically send the right email with the right offer, to the right person, at the right time.
 What?
 This has been going on for a while now?